informalsystems/hermes/guide/src/index.md

 **[Glossary](./glossary.md)**

-- This section provides some definitions to terms used throughout this guide
+- This section provides some definitions of terms used throughout the guide

 ---